bobberino98/PongProjectCPSC386/README.md

 Pong game project:

 This is a version of pong coded in Python, the main file, pong, runs methods from the PongGame class to play the game.

-The right paddle moves using the up and down arrow keys, the left paddle uses the W and S keys for up and down, respectively.
+The startup class creates the start screen.
+It has 3 paddles on each side, the right side is an ai player.